Unique Intersections in Salt Lake County

 Drivers that are unfamiliar with this type of intersection can pose huge hazards to everyone.
 Even if you know where you are going, there are other drivers that are not as familiar with these unique intersections.
 Drive cautiously!

 If you happen to be involved in an accident in a Continuous Flow or a ThrU-Turn Intersection it is important to contact an attorney that is familiar with these unique Salt Lake County streets.
 A knowledgeable attorney can help you navigate the various ins and outs of the law in regards to these unique streets that have difficult ins and outs themselves.
-Contact Symkoviak Law for a free consultation.
+Contact Symco Injury Law for a free consultation.